expo/expo/docs/pages/app-signing/managed-credentials.md

 #### iOS

-If you haven't set up your Push Notifictions key yet, EAS CLI will ask you to set it up during the next `eas build` run.
+If you haven't set up your Push Notifications key yet, EAS CLI will ask you to set it up during the next `eas build` run.

 If you're building an app that was previously built with classic builds (`expo build:ios`), then you already have iOS push notification credentials configured on Expo's servers, so there's nothing you need to do.